Cedar Hill Nature Preserve

 filler@godaddy.com

-Current people have greatly altered the land, reducing its habitat value for all kinds of wildlife, mostly for good reasons.
-However, an emerging trend is to let an increasing amount of land to fall out of agricultural use.
+Modern people have greatly altered the land, reducing its habitat value for all kinds of wildlife, mostly for good agricultural reasons.
+However, an emerging trend is to let an increasing amount of land fall out of agricultural use.
 Unfortunately, as discussed above, just “letting the land go” does not return it to high-quality habitat.
 We cannot return to the wildfires and roaming herds of bison of past years, but we can do much to improve the habitat quality of our post oak savannah forests by using proper active management.

 The goals of good management should be to: greatly reduce the woody understory, moderately reduce the forest density, and encourage diverse mix of native grasses and forbs to grow in open areas and under the trees.
 The following discusses how to do this in the Post Oak Savannah region of Texas, but much of what is described can be applied to other forest areas with a dense woody understory.